 Silences must contain either a subscription or check name, and areidentified by the combination of \$SUBSCRIPTION:\$CHECK.
-If a check orsubscription is not provided, it will be substituted with a wildcard (asterisk): \$SUBSCRIPTION:\ or \:\$CHECK.
+If a check orsubscription is not provided, it will be substituted with a wildcard (asterisk): \$SUBSCRIPTION: Or :\$CHECK.

 type

 description Top-level attribute specifying the sensuctl create resource type.
-Silences should always be of type silenced .
+Silences should always be of type Silenced .

-required Required for silencing entry definitions in wrapped-json or yaml format for use with sensuctl create.
+required Required for silencing entry definitions in wrapped-json Or yaml format for use with sensuctl create.

 type String

 example "type": "Silenced"

 api_version

 description Top-level attribute specifying the Sensu API group and version.
-For silences in Sensu backend version 5.10, this attribute should always be $core/v2$ .
+For silences in this version of Sensu, this attribute should always be core/v2.

-required Required for silencing entry definitions in wrapped-json or yaml format for use with sensuctl create.
+required Required for silencing entry definitions in wrapped-json Or yaml format for use with sensuctl create.

 type String

-example "api version": "core/v2"
+example "api_version": "core/v2"

 metadata description Top-level collection of metadata about the silencing entry, including the name and namespace as well as custom labels and annotations.
 The metadata map is always at the top level of the silencing entry definition.
 This means that in wrapped-json and yaml formats, the metadata scope occurs outside the spec scope.
-See the metadata attributes reference for details. required Required for silencing entry definitions in wrapped-json or yaml format for use with sensuctl create. type Map of key-value pairs example "metadata": { "name": "appserver:mysql_status", "namespace": "default", "labels": { "region": "us-west-1" } spec description Top-level map that includes the silencing entry spec attributes. required Required for silences in wrapped-json or yaml format for use with sensuctl create. type Map of key-value pairs example "spec": { "expire": -1, "expire_on_resolve": false, "creator": "admin", "reason": null,
+See the metadata attributes reference for details. required Required for silencing entry definitions in wrapped-json Or yaml format for use with sensuctl create. type Map of key-value pairs example "metadata": { "name": "appserver:mysql_status", "namespace": "default", "labels": { "region": "us-west-1" } spec description Top-level map that includes the silencing entry spec attributes. required Required for silences in wrapped-json or yaml format for use with sensuctl create . type Map of key-value pairs example "spec": { "expire": -1, "expire_on_resolve": false, "creator": "admin", "reason": null,